Oracle Connector

 LogMiner

-For Oracle versions below 19c, we capture the changes both from active log files and archived log files.
-For Oracle 19c, we only capture the changes from archived log files.
+For Oracle database versions earlier than 19c, we capture the changes both from active redo log files and archived log files.
+For Oracle database 19c and later, we only capture the changes from archived log files.
 By default, filling the current redo log file automatically triggers a log switch, which changes the file to an archived log file.
 The default redo log file size is 4MB, but the size can be larger depending on the configuration.
 If you have a quiet database with little activity, it can take a long time for you to fill a log file and trigger a log switch.
 In this case, you must run the command ALTER SYSTEM SWITCH LOGFILE;

 in your database to trigger the log switch.
 Alternatively, you can configure the time-based automatic log switch by running the command ALTER SYSTEM SET ARCHIVE_LAG_TARGET=900 scope=BOTH;